ferror18/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+    Is used to match the current url the same way a route would do it but with out rendering the page and is mostly used for grabbing the match data like url, path exact params.

 2. How would you explain form validation to someone who has never programmed before?

+Whenever a user has an option to input something it needs help to know what he should be inputting.
+The best way to do it is to check him before he send any info.

 3. In 1-2 sentences, define end to end testing.

+end to end is testing the entire functionality of your app, usually involves simulating a user trought the entiriety of your app

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section **will** prevent you from passing this challenge.